 Your ISA allowance resets at the start of each tax year.
 The tax year starts on 6th April of one year and ends on 5th April of the following year.
 Your allowance, or any unused portion of it, doesn’t carry over to the next tax year – so if you don’t want to lose it, use it!

-With Nutmeg, provided you’re eligible, you can have a stocks and shares ISA and a stocks and shares Lifetime ISA, or just one of them.
-Nutmeg does not offer cash ISAs or innovative finance ISAs.
+With Nutmeg, provided you are eligible, you can have a stocks and shares ISA and a stocks and shares Lifetime ISA, or just one of them.
+Nutmeg doesn’t offer cash ISAs, Innovative Finance ISAs or Help to Buy ISAs.

-If you invest more than this year’s ISA allowance in your Nutmeg account before the end of the current tax year, any investments beyond the ISA allowance will be treated as a general investment account and won’t be sheltered from tax.
+If you invest more than this year’s ISA allowance in your Nutmeg account before the end of the current tax year, any investments beyond the ISA allowance will be treated as a general investment account and you may have to pay tax on any returns.